daniellerem/Thesis-treeMILC/README.md

 2. Apply MILC and tree-MILC
 3. Calculate performance measures

-These three parts can be found in the folders `Data', 'Scripts' and 'post-processing'.
+These parts can be found in the folders `Data`, `Scripts` and `post-processing`.

-The first character of the name of each script is a number referring to which of the three parts the script belongs.
-So the names all the scripts related to data generation begin with a '1'.
-In the scripts starting with a '4', the code for the presentation of the results in graphs and tables can be found.
+A fourth folder `Output` contains scripts to generate the tables and figures presented in the thesis.

 The repository contains the following files: